trimstray/nginx-admins-handbook/README.md

 ###### Rationale

+  > If none of the directives have the `default_server` parameter then the first server with the address:port pair will be the default server for this pair.

   > Nginx should prevent processing requests with undefined server names - also traffic on ip address.
 It also protects against configuration errors and providing incorrect backends.

 ###### Example